 In the following year, the United States conducted its second reconciliation covering CY 2015 revenue.
-Similar to the CY 2013 reconciliation, the USEITI MSG set the scope of reconciliation to include the top paying companies that, together, accounted for 80% of revenue paid to ONRR.

-Of the 25 companies reporting (out of 41 invited to reconcile), the overall variance for all DOI revenue came to \$156,387,357, or 3.24%.
+Similar to the CY 2013 reconciliation, the USEITI MSG set the scope of reconciliation to include the top paying companies that, together, accounted for 79% of revenue paid to ONRR3.
+The 79% reconciliation rate was below the materiality threshold of 80% set by the MSG.
+Of the 25 companies reporting (out of 41 invited), the overall variance for all DOI revenue came to \$156,387,357, or 3.24%.
 For seven companies reconciling taxes, the overall variance came to \$120,122,958, or 33.8% of the total value of taxes reconciled.
 Additionally, 21 discrepancies exceeded the allowable margin of variance determined by the USEITI MSG.
 The IA, in collaboration with in-scope companies and government entities, resolved or explained all 21 discrepancies, which included differences regarding when payments were recorded and how they were classified.